y-cherdantsev/CamelliaManagementSystem/README.md

 * 1.0.19 - Improved FoundersPdfParse
 * 1.0.26 - Async CamelliaClientProvider loading
 * 1.0.39 - Last version with previous logging
+* 1.1.0 - Major changes, added dozen of references, new logging to the system

 ## Authors